perez987/Broadcom-wifi-back-on-macOS-Sonoma-with-OCLP/README.md

 <img src="img/Wi-Fi.png">
 </p>

----
+### July 2024: macOS Sequoia 15 breaks OCLP root patch

+OCLP root patch stopped working on macOS Sequoia beta.
+OCLP team has a fix, still in development, that allows you to recover Fenvi Wi-Fi on macOS Sequoia.
+You can read about this in the repo [macOS 15 Sequoia beta on Z390 using OpenCore](https://github.com/perez987/macOS-15-Sequoia-on-z390-with-OpenCore) >> [Fenvi and Broadcom Wi-Fi](https://github.com/perez987/macOS-15-Sequoia-on-z390-with-OpenCore?tab=readme-ov-file#fenvi-and-broadcom-wi-fi).

-### Note: macOS Sonoma 14.4 breaks OCLP patch
+### March 2024: macOS Sonoma 14.4 breaks OCLP root patch

-In the beta versions of macOS 14.4, Apple has modified parts of the Wi-Fi stack and OCLP root patch has stopped working so the Fenvi and Broadcom Wi-Fi are no longer operational.
+In macOS 14.4, Apple has modified parts of the Wi-Fi stack and OCLP root patch has stopped working so the Fenvi and Broadcom Wi-Fi are no longer operational.

 To recover these Wi-Fi, 2 changes are required: